-After you have confirmed your target audience are using the platform, and have understood what the network is for then make sure you research to see if competitors or similar to you are using the network.
+After you have confirmed that your target audience is using the platform, and have understood what the network is for, then make sure you research to see if competitors or similar to you are using the network.
 This will give you guidance about what works and how much you want to emulate or distance yourself from them.

 In the End, Be of Help

 Once you're posting and raising your profile, such attentiveness doesn't have to be too difficult: My local café's cook posts the day's specials and little time-related offers for free coffee on their Facebook and Instagram pages, direct from the kitchen, straight from her phone.
 They don't need any more platforms than this.